mdavids/rfc/content/draft-davids-forsalereg-01.md

 # Privacy Considerations

-There is a risk of data scraping, such as email adresses and phone numbers.
+There is a risk of data scraping, such as email addresses and phone numbers.

 # Security Considerations {#security}